Heliks/tiles/packages/pixi/readme.md

 Bundle that provides a 2D rendering pipeline via the PIXI.js library.

+- The PIXI.JS [DevTools](https://chromewebstore.google.com/detail/pixijs-devtools/aamddddknhcagpehecnhphigffljadon?hl=en&pli=1) extension can be used with this bundle.

 ## Usage

 To use the renderer, add its bundle to the game runtime: